 Evaluate our security procedures against your needs.

-Office 365 and Dynamics CRM Online's security is world-class.
+Office 365 and Microsoft Dynamics CRM Online's security is world-class.
 However, you are responsible for determining whether our security meets your organization's requirements.
 It is up to you to evaluate if you have particularly sensitive data, or data that must be held to a certain level of security under regulations applicable to your industry.
 This data may require a specific security requirement that we do not provide.

 For example, you may be in an industry in which the industry standard is for 10 character passwords - Microsoft’s standard is normally for an eight character password.

-If you have questions about whether Office 365 or Dynamics CRM Online meets a particular security standard or requirement not discussed here, you can check the Resources section or contact Support, and we'll let you know.
+If you have questions about whether Office 365 or Microsoft Dynamics CRM Online meets a particular security standard or requirement not discussed here, you can check the Resources section or contact Support, and we'll let you know.

 The Microsoft Online Services Information Security Policy also incorporates additional requirements derived from best-in-class security practices and mapping of relevant international, national and state/provincial requirements.